 4. In the Mood for Beachfront Views?
 Kamakura Prince Hotel

 Tokyo is truly a city where you can have it all.
 While most widely known for its glittering cityscape and unique kawaii charm, it’s worth noting that there are gorgeous beaches to be found in the greater Tokyo area as well.
-If you are planning a summer honeymoon and want to soak up some sun during your stay in Japan, Kamakura Prince Hotel has everything you could ask for and more.
+If you are planning a summer honeymoon in Tokyo and want to soak up some sun during your stay in Japan, Kamakura Prince Hotel has everything you could ask for and more.

 Located just around an hour south of Tokyo, Kamakura is a seaside city famous for its numerous Buddhist temples, fresh seafood, and the towering island shrine known as Enoshima.
 Kamakura Prince Hotel is centrally located along the coast to put you within easy access of everything the area has to offer.